-10. This policy was adopted by the Board of Management during academic year 2013/2014.

-11. This policy has been made available to school personnel, published on the school website and provided to the Parents' Association (where one exists).
-A copy of this policy will be made available to the Department and the patron if requested.

-12. This policy and its implementation will be reviewed by the Board of Management once in every school year.
+- 10. This policy was adopted by the Board of Management in the 2013/2014 academic year. - 11.
+This policy has been made available to school personnel, published on the school website and provided to the Parents' Association (where one exists).
+A copy of this policy will be made available to the Department and the patron if requested. - 12.
+This policy and its implementation will be reviewed by the Board of Management once in every school year.
 Written notification that the review has been completed will be made available to school, published on the school website (or where none exists, be otherwise readily accessible to parents and pupils on request) and provided to the Parents' Association (where one exists).
 A record of the review and its outcome will be made available, if requested, to the patron and the Department.

-Signed: Tom Callanan (Chairperson of Board of Management) Date: 19/04/2016
+Signed: Tom Callanan Date: 22nd November 2022 (Chairperson of Board of Management)

-Signed: Sabrina Melvin (Principal) Date:19/04/2016
+Signed: Sabrina Melvin Date: 22nd November 2022 (Principal)

-Date of next review: June 2017
+Date of next review: November 2023